 Don't watch the news.
 Don't pick up your phone.
 Pick up a book instead and enjoy a little quiet before you rush to your office or desk.
-On your commute, listen to happy music (these will get you started) or an interesting podcast that's positive and light.
+On your commute, listen to happy music (these will get you started) or an entertaining podcast that's positive and light.
 You don't want to overload your brain with information first thing.
 Or remind yourself how depressing the world can be.

 Ditch Instagram and Facebook

 Why the daily scrolling?
 Does it make you happy?
 Take a look around on the train, bus or tram.
 See all those people on their phones?
 Trust me, not one of them will be smiling.
-(If they are, then it's probably because they've seen a video where a dog drags its balls across a carpet.)
+(If they are, then it's because they've seen a video where a dog drags its balls across a carpet.)

 And Facebook.
 Don't get me started.
 It used to be that you could naturally "move on" from people.
-Now, you have to stay in touch with ex-boyfriends or girlfriends, see someone who bullied you in school suggested as a "friend" and stay in contact with acquaintances that really, you should've left behind a long time ago.
+Now, you have to stay in touch with ex-boyfriends or girlfriends, see someone who bullied you in school suggested as a "friend" and keep in contact with acquaintances that really, you should've left behind a long time ago.